amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: [property value]
 ```

-As with all the Dapr configuration files, you specify a `name` and `namespace` for the component.
-You specify the actual secret store to use using the `type` field of the `metadata` section.
+As with all the Dapr configuration files, you specify a `name` and an optional `namespace` for the component.
+You specify the actual secret store using the `type` field of the `metadata` section.
 The properties you specify in the `metadata` section differ per secret store.
 Once you have configured the secrets management component, you can use the Dapr Secrets Management API to retrieve secrets from your application code.

 As stated before, another way of using secrets is by referencing them from other component configuration files.
 Here's an example using a state management component (see the [State Management building block chapter](state-management.md) for more information).
 It uses the Redis cache state component.
 The configuration for this component might look like this: